 ISU 4U Promise Director, Dr. Katherine Richardson Bruna, and a team of collaborators representing early postdoctoral, doctoral, Extension and Outreach, and Financial Aid contributions to the initiative have written an article describing its unique characteristics.
-The article, was published in December 2017.
+The article was published in December 2017.

-Abstract: This article describes the ISU 4U Promise, an innovative college access and affordability initiative.
+This article describes the ISU 4U Promise, an innovative college access and affordability initiative.
 Through this early-commitment partnership program between Iowa State University and Des Moines Public Schools, youth from two urban elementary schools are eligible for tuition awards when they enroll as undergraduates at Iowa State University.
 Drawing on a review of promise programs in the educational scholarly literature, this article identifies what makes the ISU 4U Promise distinctive among promise efforts in terms of contextual antecedents, implementation processes, and potential institutional outcomes.
 Unique features include its early childhood focus; sole university sponsorship; “wide-net” reach; and collaborative, critical orientation to education and evaluation.
 With a bidirectional understanding of knowledge and a bivalent orientation to social justice, the ISU 4U Promise is a promising pathway for universities aspiring to update their approach to college access outreach.

 The Urban Ecosystem Project

-Richardson Bruna and colleague Lyric Bartholomay, a medical entomologist from the School of Veterinary Medicine at the University of Wisconsin, Madison, are co-principal investigators of a $1.25 million dollar grant from the National Institutes of Health.
-That project, Young Scientists, Ambitious Teachers Improving Health in an Urban Ecosystem (or UEP), uses the theme of mosquitoes and public health to engage middle-grades ISU 4U Promise youth in authentic science activity inspired by natural curiosity about insects and the natural world.
+Richardson Bruna and colleague Lyric Bartholomay, a medical entomologist from the School of Veterinary Medicine at the University of Wisconsin, Madison, are co-principal investigators of a $1.25 million grant from the National Institutes of Health.
+The project, Young Scientists, Ambitious Teachers Improving Health in an Urban Ecosystem (or UEP), uses the theme of mosquitoes and public health to engage ISU 4U Promise youth in authentic science activity, inspired by natural curiosity about insects and the natural world.
 They have presented on this work at the American Anthropological Association, the Association of Science Teacher Education, and the Anthropological Society for Tropical Medicine and Hygiene.
 For more information, please visit the UEP website.

 Community context needs assessments